Universal Serial Bus (USB) in Computer Network

 - The USB interface defines protocols for improving reliability over previous interfaces and recovery from common errors.

 - Installation of a device relying on the USB standard minimal operator action is required.

 - USB has a strict “tree” topology and “master-slave” protocol for addressing peripheral devices.
 Peripheral devices cannot interact with one another except via the host, and two hosts cannot communicate over their USB ports directly.

-- For a product developer, use of USB requires implementation of a complex protocol and implies an intelligent controller in the peripheral device.
+- For a product developer, the use of USB requires the implementation of a complex protocol and implies an intelligent controller in the peripheral device.

-- Use of the USB logos on the product require annual fees and membership in the organization.
+- Use of the USB logos on the product requires annual fees and membership in the organization.